bparanj/crystal/programming/iac/docs/experiments/hourly-db-backups.md

 1. **Create an IAM Role**: Create an IAM role with permissions that allow uploading files to the specific S3 bucket.
 This role should have the least privilege required, only granting access to necessary resources.

 2. **Attach IAM Role to EC2**: When provisioning the EC2 instance for a customer, attach this IAM role to the instance.
-This way, any application running on the instance, including your backup scripts, can securely access AWS resources without needing to manage static credentials.
+This way, any application running on the instance,  your backup scripts, can securely access AWS resources without needing to manage static credentials.

 ### Injecting Credentials Securely